Bratislava

 Rubberneck (Čumil)

-A bronze figure of a man peeking out from under a manhole cover is undoubtedly the most photographed statue in the city.
+A bronze figure of a man peeking out of a manhole cover is undoubtedly the most photographed statue in the city.

 Napoleonic soldier (Napoleónec)

-A bronze statue of a Napoleonic soldier commemorates the siege of Bratislava by Napoleon in 1805 and 1809.
+A bronze statue of a Napoleonic soldier commemorates the sieges of Bratislava by Napoleon's army in 1805 and 1809.

 UFO

-A unique observation deck on the pylons of the SNP Bridge at a height of 95 metres with amazing views of the city and visibility of up to 100 km.
-It offers the most beautiful sunset combined with a culinary experience.
+A unique observation deck on the pylons of the SNP Bridge at a height of 95 metres, offering panoramic views of up to 100 km.
+Known for the most beautiful sunsets combined with fine dining experience.

 More information www.visitbratislava.com